 How can we empathize with each other to come together?
 It is not always easy.
 We won’t always agree and that is beneficial.
 It provides different viewpoints to allow us to frame the world in a different way.
 The people of Northern Ireland are learning that varied perspectives result in better solutions and opportunities.

+With empathetic listening and sincere questions, trust and relationships can be built, even when it seems impossible.
 Is there a situation where you do not agree or like someone?
 It could be a colleague, a neighbor, or even a family member.
 Is it possible to put yourself in his or her shoes to come to a better solution for both of you?

 No comments: